jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-replaceunit-description"></a>

 ### ✏ Description:
-Replace all selected units to the Target Unit.
+Replace all selected units with the target unit.
->Note: Don't recommend using this command, as weird stuff will happen if you replaced to an non-existing unit or unit getting killed.
-If it happens, use the debug menu to respawn your hero for resetting.
+>Note: Use with caution.
+Unexpected behavior may occur if the target unit does not exist or if a unit dies during the replacement.
+If this happens, use the debug menu to respawn your hero.

 <a name="cmd-replaceunit-parameters"></a>